-In this chapter, we have presented our proposed method, where we have presented the design of our the two systems (Photogrammetry for 3D reconstruction method, Real-time 3D reconstruction method), and we have detailed the steps that we have passed to arrive at the two systems, and we have detailed the modules used in Photogrammetry for 3D reconstruction method and the three essential phases (Front-end, Back-end and Photogrammetry).
-And we have detailed the modules used in Real-time 3D reconstruction method and the two essential phases (Front-end, Back-end).
-And in the next chapter, we will write the implementation of the two systems.
+In this chapter, we have presented our proposed method, where we have presented the design of our the two systems (Photogrammetry for 3D reconstruction method, Real-time 3D reconstruction method), and we have detailed the steps that we have passed to arrive at the two systems, and detailed the modules used in Photogrammetry for 3D reconstruction method and the three essential phases (Front-end, Back-end and Photogrammetry), and the modules used in Real-time 3D reconstruction method and the two essential phases (Front-end, Back-end).

+In the next chapter, we will expose the implementation of the two systems.